What You Need to Know About Acupuncturist

 Judgment and Decision Making: Considering the relative costs and benefits of potential actions to choose the most appropriate one.

-Related Job Titles for this Occupation:
+Related Job Titles

 - Acupuncture Physician

-Job Outlook for Acupuncturists
+Job Opportunities for Acupuncturists

 In 2016, there was an estimated number of 56,400 jobs in the United States for Acupuncturist.
 New jobs are being produced at a rate of 13.3% which is above the national average.
 The Bureau of Labor Statistics predicts 7,500 new jobs for Acupuncturist by 2026.
 There will be an estimated 3,800 positions for Acupuncturist per year.